 And the road network was evolving.
 By 1845, the principal roads into and through St Albans had been turnpiked – toll gates like this one at the junction of Old London road and London Road ensured that non-exempt users paid to travel over the improved roads .

-Scarcely ten years earlier (1837), Holywell House had been demolished, allowing Holywell Hill road to be straightened .
+Scarcely ten years earlier (1837), Holywell House had been demolished, allowing Holywell Hill road to be straightened and traffic to return from the diversion around Grove Road .
 Verulam Road (1826) had been cut through Dagnall Street, providing much easier passage to the north of the town than Fishpool Street.

 … and for the worse